Michael Webert: Early life, education, and business career

 Webert married Rebecca Funkhouser.
-They have a son, William.
+They have two sons and live outside of Warrenton.

 Political career

 The 18th House district incumbent, Republican Clay Athey of Front Royal, did not run for re-election in 2011 following redistricting that radically altered the map of the district.
 The following year, the General Assembly appointed Athey a circuit court judge.

 In 2011, Webert won the Republican primary with 56.4% of the vote, defeating Kevin P. Kelley of Warrenton with 2,016 votes to Kelley's 1,556.
 He then won the general election with 69.6% of the vote, defeating Democratic candidate Bob L. Zwick of The Plains.
 He received 9,749 votes while Zwick received 4,264.

 In 2013, Webert won reelection with 63.3% of the vote, defeating Democratic nominee Colin S. Harris, a 22-year-old aerospace executive from Orlean, in the general election.
 He received 15,549 votes while Harris received 8,979 votes, or 36.5% of the vote.
 This was (and remains, as of 2019) the strongest Democratic performance in the strongly Republican 18th district since 2001, when Peter B. Schwartz of Marshall won 37.3% of the vote in a three-way race against Athey and independent candidate Jerry M. Wood of Warrenton (who had previously served one term in the House of Delegates as a Democrat from 1992 to 1994).

 Webert ran unopposed in the 2015 election, winning 96.9% of the vote.

 In the 2017 election, Webert won his fourth term in the House of Delegates, defeating Democratic candidate Tristan D. Shields, a musician from Rixeyville, and Green Party candidate Wilton King, a retired Marine and federal air marshal from Bealeton.
 He received 16,686 votes while Shields received 9,486 and King received 1,433.